samyoyo/weeman/README.md

 About
 =====

+HTTP server for phishing in python.
+Weeman has support for most of the (bigest) websites.

-I wrote this as a tool to test network security (the users), Usually we will run Weeman with dns spoof attack (MITM).
+Usually you will want run Weeman with DNS spoof attack. (see dsniff, ettercap).

 Weeman will do the following steps:
 ------------------------------------